rust-lang/reference/src/undocumented.md

   in [Conditional compilation]
 - [Unambiguous function call syntax]
 - [Require parentheses for chained comparisons]
-- [Integer overflow not `unsafe`] - documented with a reference to the RFC, but requires further details
 - [`dllimport`] - one element mentioned but not explained at [FFI attributes]
 - [define `crt_link`]
 - [define `unaligned_access`]